-BP is proposing to conduct an exploration drilling programme within four exploration licences known as the Scotian Basin Exploration Project
+BP is conducting exploration drilling as part of the Scotian Basin Exploration Project

 Learn more in the video on exploring offshore Nova Scotia

-Located approximately 300 kilometres offshore Nova Scotia, exploration drilling is expected to commence in 2018 pending regulatory approvals.
+Approximately 330 kilometres offshore Nova Scotia, BP completed drilling operations at the Aspy D-11 exploration well in 2018.
 BP holds a 50% interest in the ELs and is the operator of the exploration programme.
 Hess Canada holds a 50% interest in the ELs.

 Exploring offshore Nova Scotia aligns with BP’s significant experience in the exploration and production of oil and gas offshore.
 Exploration is a critical activity to enable continued oil and gas discoveries to maintain production to meet global demand.